ReubenChan/ReubenChan/README.md

 -🌱 I’m currently learning ...W3school, CloudGuru and Udemy

--💞️ I’m looking to collaborate on ..researching and learning to build up my portfolio in Github
+-💞️ Presently researching and learning to build up my portfolio in Github

--😄 Pronouns: Hopeful, Flexible, Healthy
+-😄 Pronouns: Optimistic, Adaptable, Curious

 -⚡ Fun fact: I'm a wrestling fan and a family man
 <!---